Minjun1Kim/ReactNativeAppDemo/README.md

 Please refer to React Native documentation for its Core Components and APIs: https://reactnative.dev/docs/components-and-apis

+If there are any issues or inaccuracies, please contribute by raising issues, making pull requests, or asking on Piazza.
+Thanks!

 <a id="pre"></a>
 ### <span style="color:#ADD8E6"> Prerequisites </span>
 1. Make sure you have Node.js installed.